clevergo/clevergo/README.md

 Gem, a simple and fast web framework, it built top of [fasthttp](https://github.com/valyala/fasthttp).

+currently, Gem API is **unstable** until the version v1.0.0 being released, see [milestone](https://github.com/go-gem/gem/milestone/1) for more details.

 The project inspired by third party packages, such as [fasthttp](https://github.com/valyala/fasthttp), [fasthttprouter](https://github.com/buaazp/fasthttprouter) and
 [echo](https://github.com/labstack/echo), thier LICENSE can be found in LICENSE file.

+### About Name

+The name means that this project aims to be Gem, maybe it's a bit out of reach, but it is good for learning.
+If you have interest in this project, please join us.

 ### Install

 ```
 go get github.com/go-gem/gem
 ```